ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 // prototype to new object created,

-// from parent constructor
+// by the parent constructor

 B.prototype = new A();